Light-C-O/gentle-steps/README.md

 - **Wednesday 11th Mar:**
   - Finished most of the resources area.
   - Going back to the reviews section layout.
 Added a new called `rating.tsx` its role it to convert the a number into into an icon specifically a star.
 Created an array for with the length of the ``maxStars`` being the max.
 In this case it is number 5, and in index position it 4. ``{i < rating ? "text-yellow-400" : "text-gray-300"}`` this says, if ``i`` is less than ``rating``, fill the stars and leave the rest on filled. ``i`` tracks the index position and ``rating`` is the number.
 I was able to convert number into star icons.

+- **Thursday 12th Mar:**
+  - When it comes to the layout of profile section I decided to separate the logic.
+One to display and another to edit.
+Created another route `/profile/page.tsx/security/page.tsx` this where all the edit and as well as the deleting the user account.
+This is to enhance user experience.
+I'm thinking of adding a upload image for the profile of a user.